HuiliWu-code/SwinBayesNet/README.md

     print(f"Output shape for three-class classification: {output.shape}")
     ```

+- **Head: Classification + Uncertainty**

-- **Head_Classification + Uncertainty**: In the `Bayesian_model` folder, the `Bayesian_head.py` file contains the head for SwinBayesNet.
+    In the `Bayesian_model` folder, the `Bayesian_head.py` file contains the head for SwinBayesNet.
 It provides two models for both two-class classification (1024 features) and three-class classification (1536 features).
 Below is an example of how to use these models:

     ```python
     # Bayesian model for two-class classification